 The goal of the India education abroad program is to provide students a combination of lecture and field-based experience that will educate them about agriculture and engineering sectors of India, an emerging economy.
 During the program, students will visit national agricultural, food, biomedical, and manufacturing facilities (see below for more details) and Punjab Agricultural University.
 These activities will provide students with an overview of food and manufacturing systems in India.
 Students will also have extensive exposure to Indian culture through visits to heritage and cultural sites.
 Here are a few companies/organizations/cultural sites students will visit: Jain Irrigation Systems Limited, BMVSS (Jaipur Foot), Indian Council of Agricultural Research, Taj Mahal, Gandhi Museum, Lotus Temple, Qutub Minar, and Golden Temple.

-At the conclusion of the course students will:
+At the conclusion of the course students will be able to:

-4) Identify aspects of agricultural research in India that make it unique by visiting different premier scientific research institutes; and
+- identify aspects of research and design in India that make it unique by visiting premier scientific research institutes;

-5) Practice skills that demonstrate intellectual/personal maturity and self-confidence through cross-cultural understanding and interaction with local farmers, entrepreneurs, agricultural engineers, and scientists.
+- practice skills that demonstrate intellectual/personal maturity, self-confidence, and cross-cultural understanding through interactions with entrepreneurs, engineers, and service-learning.

-Agra, Mumbai, Jalgaon, Bangalore, New Delhi, Amritsar, and Ludhiana, India
+Agra, Mumbai, Jalgaon, New Delhi, Amritsar, and Ludhiana, India

 Education Abroad Coordinator